coop-columb/heart-disease-mlp/.github/SECRETS_CHECKLIST.md

 Use this file as a reminder of the secrets you need to configure in GitHub.
 Check off each item as you complete it.

-## Repository Secrets
+## Railway Deployment (Recommended)

-Add the following secrets in GitHub: Repository → Settings → Secrets and variables → Actions → New repository secret
+Add the following secret for Railway deployment:

+- [ ] `RAILWAY_TOKEN`: Your Railway API token (Get from Railway dashboard → Settings → API Tokens)

+## Traditional Server Deployment (Alternative)

+If you prefer to use traditional server deployment instead of Railway, add these secrets:

-- [ ] `SSH_PRIVATE_KEY`: The SSH private key you generated (the content of `~/.ssh/heart-disease-deploy/deploy_key`)
+- [x] `SSH_PRIVATE_KEY`: The SSH private key you generated (already added)
 - [ ] `DEPLOY_HOST`: Hostname/IP for staging server
 - [ ] `DEPLOY_USER`: Username for staging server
 - [ ] `PROD_DEPLOY_HOST`: Hostname/IP for production server